apeunit/LaunchControlD/README.md

-# EVTVZD
+# LaunchControlD

-The command & control server for the Eventivize project
+The command & control server for the LaunchControl project

 ## Configuration

-The evtvzd project **requires** a configuration file to run properly, here is an example `config.yaml` file:
+The LaunchControlD project **requires** a configuration file to run properly, here is an example `config.yaml` file:

 ```yaml
 ---